syncfusion-content/wpf-docs/wpf/SfSurfaceChart/Palettes.md

 ### Applying Predefined Brushes

-Using the above palette we can apply a set of predefined brushes to surface chart as shown in the below code snippet.
+Using the above palette you can apply a set of predefined brushes to surface chart as shown in the following code example.

 {% highlight xml %}